ValeriiZhyla/spring_learning_notes/Spring Data JPA/Spring Data JPA.md

+We can use Spring Data JPA to map tables fr

-I'll use Spring Data with Apache Derby (not usual database, but simple Embedded Database).
+I'll use Spring Data with Apache Derby (not usual database, but simple embedded database).
 Just create the new project on Spring Initializr with:

 - Spring Web
 - Spring Data JPA